Capt-V570/Test_Repository/README.md

-# This is my Test_Repository to accomplish the task of Cloning Repository
+# This is my Task to accomplish for Cloning Repository Exercise

 Use only terminal commands for git (you can use VS Code for editing if you want!) :^)
 1. Create a public repo in the GitHub website, including a README